avo-hq/docs.avohq.io/docs/2.0/cards.md

 # Cards

-Cards are the one way of quickly adding custom content for your users.
+Cards are one way of quickly adding custom content for your users.

-There are three types of cards you can add to your dashboard: `partial`, `metric`, and`chartkick`.
+You can add three types of cards to your dashboard: `partial`, `metric`, and `chartkick`.

 ## Base settings